shaikhsardar/Crowdstrike-IOCs/README.md

 # Crowdstrike-IOCs
-Crowdstrike BSOD Issue - IOCs , being used by threat actors
+Crowdstrike BSOD Issue - IOCs,  These are being used by threat actors to target the organizations.
+Phishing Campaings.

 IOC - Indicator of Compromise